git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

 ## Summary

-In this section you have successfully configured the PersistentVolume, and created the PersistentVolumeClaim that will be used by the vLLM to access the Mistral-7B application.
+In this section you have successfully created a Persistent Volume (PV) definition for the FSx for Lustre instance, which is storing the Mistral-7B LLM model data.
+You have also created the corresponding Persistent Volume Claim (PVC) to that PV, so this PVC can be used by the vLLM Pod deployment for storage access to the Mistral-7B LLM model data.